Empagliflozin, linagliptin, and metformin

 a diuretic or "water pill."

 This list is not complete.
 Other drugs may affect empagliflozin, linagliptin, and metformin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Not all possible drug interactions are listed here.

 More about empagliflozin / linagliptin / metformin